 Minutes from Past Meetings

-Dr. James M. Liguori has been a resident in Muttontown for over 15 years where he has raised his three children with his wife, Barbara.
+Dr. James M. Liguori has been a resident of Muttontown for over 15 years where he has raised his three children with his wife, Barbara.
 He trained at Albert Einstein College of Medicine and has been a practicing board certified neurologist for over 20 years.
 In addition to being an Honorary NYPD Surgeon, he is also a member of the Nassau County Department of Health Reserve Corps.

-Dr. Sudha Prasad has been a resident in Muttontown for over 20 years where she has raised her three children with her husband, Dr. Amiya Prasad.
+Dr. Sudha Prasad has been a resident of Muttontown for over 20 years where she has raised her three children with her husband, Dr. Amiya Prasad.
 A practicing pediatrician for 28 years, she trained at Boston University School of Medicine and Weill Cornell Medical Center and worked at NYU Winthrop in Hempstead, NY as Clinical Director of Pediatric Care.
 She is currently CEO of Prasad Cosmetic Surgery and Chair of the Education Committee for Nassau County Pediatric Society.

 Chris Economou has been a resident of the Muttontown area for over 30 years, raising four children with his wife, Anthie.
 He earned his J.D. from St. John’s School of Law and is currently an attorney-at-law and Partner at Economou & Economou, P.C. in Syosset, NY.
 Formerly a Parish Council Member and Parishioner at Holy Trinity Greek Orthodox Church, he is currently an Executive Board Member St. Edward’s, CYO, and Commissioner of St. Edward’s Girls’ Basketball/Volleyball.